centria/fullstack/index.md

 ## How to get credits in Centria

 * Contact the course teacher.
   * Send an email (to heikki . ahonen at centria . fi) from *your Centria email address*.
-In the topic include the words *"Fullstack credits"*, and in the message *the url to the repository you used on the course*.
+    * In the topic include the words *"Fullstack credits"*
+    * In the message include the *url to the repository (repositories) you used on the course*.
+      * They need to be public, or access rights need to be given to GitHub user *HeikkiHei*.
+    * In the message include the *unique url of your course certificate*.
+      * You can get the certificate after you have completed the course.
+    * Remember to sign your email with your name, as well.
 * You will get 8 credits by doing the parts from 0 to 8.
-Part 9 is voluntary, but *highly recommended* and very useful.
+  * Parts 9 and 10 are voluntary, but *highly recommended* and very useful.
 * For Centria credits, you *DO NOT* need to do the Open University Exam, but you are welcome to do so.
 * On the University of Helsinki page are instructions of how to get credits through Open University of Helsinki.
 If you have credits through that, send an email and let's see compensatory credits.